-Matthew Wade has been roasting coffee for over 15 years.
-After graduating in Fine Art, Matt moved to New Zealand where he worked as a barista at a number of different coffee houses and roasters, across the North and South islands.
+Matthew Wade has been roasting speciality coffee for over 18 years.
+After graduating in Fine Art, he moved to New Zealand where he worked as a barista at a number of different coffee houses and roasters, across the North and South islands.
 Bringing this knowledge back with him to London, he played a leading role in the rapidly emerging coffee scene that began ascending in the city from 2002 onwards, becoming one of the UK’s first licensed Q-Graders and a graduate of LA’s Coffee Chemistry.
-He was a key speaker for SCAE at London’s Olympia and was 4th place runner up at SCAE Coffee and Good Spirits 2008; 2nd place runner up in the Roasters Guild Competition in Portland 2009, a British representative and judge, 2010 Costa Rica Cup of Excellence; a sensory judge at the 2012 U.A.E B.C and a coffee quality judge for the 2013 Ecuador international coffee Expo.
-Matt has held a number of roles centered around the art of coffee roasting, including Matthew Algie, Bullet Coffee and was head roaster for Union Hand Roasted from 2007 to 2012 and Coffee Planet from 2012 to 2015.
-He is a co-founder of Nightjar Coffee in the Middle East – a leading specialty roaster and green supplier at the forefront of an emergent coffee market.
+Matt has won a number of awards and worked at several key roasters internationally including Head Roaster at Union Hand Roasted.
+He is the co-founder of Nightjar Coffee, Dubai.

 Anabelle de Gersigny manages the roastery, working closely and creatively with clients and building on our community projects.
 Within her role at the roastery, she implements the company's drive to bring art to industry.
-She is the founder and co-director of Art-iculate.org and the founder of Safina Radio Project.
-During five years spent in the Middle East, she worked at Tashkeel on programming with a particular focus on working with creative individuals and start-ups, developing residency and critical practice programmes as well as editorial and research roles at TCA Abu Dhabi including Guggenheim Abu Dhabi, Louvre Abu Dhabi and Zayed National Museum.
-De Gersigny was the founder and director of the Tram Depot, an artist run project space in London from 2005 to 2009 and has worked in various positions within contemporary art including research and editorial positions with Hauser & Wirth (London), Phaidon Press (London) and CAPHouse Studios (Japan).
+She was the founder of Art-iculate.org and the Safina Radio Project.
+Previous creative roles have been with Hauser + Wirth (London), Phaidon Press (London) and CAPHouse Studios (Japan), Guggenheim, Louvre and Zayed National Museum (Abu Dhabi).
 She has curated numerous art and design exhibitions, working on publications, online platforms, magazines and directly with artists and designers.
-She is currently completing her MA in Critical Writing at the Royal College of Art.
+She completed her MA in Critical Writing at the Royal College of Art in 2020.